Armaniimus/eigen_libary/old_build+inprogress/project O++/how to implement project O.md

     main
     footer

-when classes are added organize them into a sass structur
+when classes are added organize them into a sass structure